Securitas AG: From Foundation to World War I

 Based on the insolvent company of the same name, Bernese Advocate and Colonel Jakob Spreng founded Securitas AG in 1907.
 One of the customers was the Swiss Federal Railways with a guarding contract for railway stations in Swiss cities.
 This was followed by public occasions such as the "Eidgenössisches Schützenfest", a Federal shooting match, in Bern in 1910, where Securitas formed a detachment with the local fire-brigade and police forces.

 With the Schweizerische Landesausstellung, the Swiss National Exhibition in 1914 in Bern, the company was awarded a contract: 200 guards provide area surveillance and access control.
 Despite the outbreak of World War I, with its loss of manpower due to general conscription, Securitas AG was established throughout Switzerland by this time.
 In the years 1917 and 1919, contracts with the organisers of the Swiss trade fair in Basel and the Comptoir in Lausanne followed.
 These institutions remain regular customers.
 On.
-November 27, 1917, Jakob Spreng died age 54, and his successor Alfred Geiser took the office as General Manager.
+November 27, 1917, Jakob Spreng died age 54, and his successor Alfred Geiser took over as General Manager.

 In 1919, the company was tasked with security of Swiss food deliveries to war-damaged eastern states.

 In 1907, an accident insurance was introduced.
 From 1918, health insurance as well as widow's and orphan's pension followed.
 In 1925, a staff pension fund was established, and in 1934 all employees entered the unemployment insurance scheme.

 The 1930s

-After the of General Manager Alfred Geiser in 1928, Jakob Spreng junior took over the leadership of Securitas AG.
-The founded League of Nations employed Securitas AG as security service in its headquarters, the Palais des Nations in Geneva, where the guards protected delegates, showed visitors around, monitored entrances and inspected journalists.
+In 1928, Jakob Spreng junior took over from Alfred Geiser as General Manager of Securitas AG.
+The newly founded League of Nations employed Securitas AG as security service in its headquarters, the Palais des Nations in Geneva, where the guards protected delegates, showed visitors around, monitored entrances and inspected journalists.